 Some bottle-fed babies can take in too much air when feeding and this can cause distress.
 Every baby is different and what suits one baby will not necessarily suit another.
 However, if you feel your little one is taking in air with the feed, is gulping or does not have a good latch on the teat of the bottle, then a change of bottle and teat type would be recommended.
 We recommend MAM bottles for these babies.
 The surface area of the teat is much larger, and this increases the contact baby has with the teat.
 The better the contact, the lower the risk of taking in air.

-There are specific formulas on the market for babies with colic.
+There are specific formulas on the market for babies with colic type symptoms.
 These comfort formulas contain partially broken-down milk proteins and a reduced amount of lactose milk sugar.
 This makes these formulas more digestible and takes the pressure off a busy overloaded gut.

 Premature babies seem to be more likely to have immature gastrointestinal systems.
 We see these babies in our clinic after they are discharged from hospital and on regular formulas.
 In our experience, a change to an organic formula, in addition to some of the other treatment options, brings about a significant change.